future-architect/vuls/README.md

 - Ajusting Open File Limit
 [Riak docs](http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/) is awesome.

-- Can I use a ssh remote user who configured fish-shell or old zsh as login shell?
+- Does Vuls accept ssh connections with fish-shell or old zsh as the login shell?
-No. Create a user with bash login shell on target servers. see also [#8](/../../issues/8)
+No, Vuls needs a user on the server for bash login. see also [#8](/../../issues/8)

 - Windows
 Use Microsoft Baseline Security Analyzer.
 [MBSA](https://technet.microsoft.com/en-us/security/cc184924.aspx)